byaruhaf/Birdui/README.md

 ## Week 7 Assignment

-Rebuild the social media app Birdie from Week 5 in SwiftUI
+Birdie a social media app twitter inspried in SwiftUI

-### Assignment Requirements completed
+### Requirements completed
 * Work as a Team to complete the Assignment
 * Create PostListView as Main View
 * Create PostView as a subviews